therecursivearchitect/Sovereign_AI-OS-SAIOS-/README.md

 * A modification of transformer architecture
 * A true operating system in the kernel-level sense

-The term “Operating System” is used conceptually to describe its role as a persistent governance layer managing identity, constraints, and execution flow within the host model’s conversational environment.

 ---

 ## Architectural Model (High-Level, IP-Safe)